Welcome to the General Studies Career Community!

 As a graduate with a degree in General Studies, you have the flexibility to pursue a diverse range of careers!
 It can help you develop transferable skills like critical thinking, communication, and problem-solving.
 You can apply these skills to many different professions!

-What Can I Do With My Degree?
-General Studies
+What Can I Do With My Degree In General Studies?

 A general studies degree can prepare you for a wide range of careers!
 A general studies degree gives you the freedom to choose a broader range of subjects in various departments.
 As a result, this degree leads students to launch careers in sectors ranging from creative to analytical roles.
 You can choose from a vast list of job options when you study for a degree in general studies: